mkoppanen/pzq/README.md

 *Note*: Status code 1 for success and 0 for failure.
         Status message is set in case of failure.

+*Note*:	In the case of a message successully stored in queue but all
+        replications could not be created before timeout_replication, the status will be 1 but the status message will contain REPLICATION_FAILED

 - Consumer message